 1998: Dana International — “Diva”

-Ahead of Eurovision 1998, some Orthodox Jews were aghast that a transsexual would sing for Israel.
+Ahead of Eurovision 1998, some Orthodox Jews were aghast that a transgender performer would sing for Israel.
 But on stage Dana rebuked them all by honouring strong women like Victoria and Aphrodite–and casting herself in their image.
 Europe voted for that message for sure.
 But it also voted for the song, which was as feisty and empowered as Dana herself.
 The instantly catchy beat drew you in and the chorus made sure you’d never want to let go.
 Viva la diva indeed!

 2018: Netta Barzilai “Toy”